 - Early Years practitioners, teachers, teaching assistants.

 - Early Years coordinators, room leaders, setting managers/leaders.

 - Others with responsibility for supporting quality improvement in schools and settings – combined with mentor course.

 Suitable for groups of between 12 and 30 delegates to encourage community of practice and offer value for money.

 5-day course planned with several weeks between course days to allow time for implementation within the setting.

 Course Content is structured around a series of modules focusing on the different domains of oral language development – communication, vocabulary, grammar & narrative and rich contexts for promoting these domains including books and reading, play and investigation, exploration and problem-solving.

 Each module links theory and evidence-based practice focused on enhancing oral language teaching and learning.
-The longer the course, the more language domains it can cover, giving a deeper understanding over a wider range of contexts.

 - To develop an understanding of the role of mentor/coach when using research tools as part of improvement support.